Heritage Crafts

 Techniques

-The traditional method of globe construction involved making a papier maché sphere and then covering it in plaster (although today, many globe makers outsource the spheres and have them made in resin/fibreglass or plastic).
+The traditional method of globe construction involved making a papier maché sphere and then covering it in plaster.
+Today, some globe makers outsource the spheres and have them made in resin/fibreglass or plastic whilst others retain the artisanal hand skills of making in plaster and papier maché.

 There are a number of key skills involved including: